Y2d1337/Cyber-Defenders/HireMe/Challenge WriteUp.md

 The `SID S-1-5-21-1649836244-3544936428-1548601679-1001` belong to the user karen

 > **Flag: Karen**

 ### 2.What is the OS's build number?
-I used the `SOFTWARE` file to get the os build
+I used Regripper to extract the information from the `SOFTWARE` file into readable text file, the files location \Windows\System32\config\

 #### Registry Path:
 > HKEY_LOCAL_MACHINE\software\microsoft\windows nt\currentversion